Skip to content

 When was ancient Greece?

-The first civilisations in Greece began around the year 2000 BC.
-From this date until around 1450 BC, the Minoan people lived on the Greek island of Crete, ruled over by kings.
-The Minoans were a very advanced people – they had homes with running water, recorded events in their own written language and were competent architects, building huge, elaborate palaces all over the island.
+The first civilisations in Greece began around the year 2000 BCE.
+From this date until around 1450 BCE, the Minoan people lived on the Greek island of Crete, ruled over by kings.
+The Minoans were very advanced – they had homes with running water, recorded events in their written language and were competent architects, building huge, elaborate palaces all over the island.

-When the Minoan civilisation declined in 1450 BC, a new civilisation developed on mainland Greece.
-This was known as the Mycenaean civilisation, named after their largest city, Mycenae.
-They lived in Greece until around 1100 BC.
+When the Minoan civilisation declined in 1450 BCE, a new civilisation developed on mainland Greece, which was known as the Mycenaean civilisation.
+It was named after their largest city, Mycenae.
+They lived in Greece until around 1100 BCE.

 Ancient Greece Facts KS2 - Map of Ancient Greece